Direwolf20-MC/BuildingGadgets/CONTRIBUTION.md

   1. All other unmatched imports, should be in alphebetical order
   2. `java.`, `javax.`, etc.
   3. All static imports
+* Use `*` wildcard when more than 3 classes are imported from the same package, except when doing this would create a naming conflict

 ### Code Style
 In general apply common sense to the Code you write.
 "Effective Java" is also always a good start.